olive you very much

 I was there last week, enamored and enveloped in it.
 Staying right near the Flatiron District, a stones throw from Eataly.

 Enter; the olive oil section.
-“Learning how to taste olive oil is a lot like learning about wine.”
-Says the sweet elderly Italian man surrounded by green bottles.
+“Learning how to taste olive oil is a lot like learning about wine..” begins the wise Italian man surrounded by green bottles.

 Let’s start with the romance, because it’s where my headspace is at these days.
-Olives and olive oil are well-known for their many health benefits, especially for your heart.
-It’s long been known for its array of health benefits, from keeping our appetites satisfied - to - helping us live longer lives.
+Olives and olive oil are well-known for their array of health benefits.
+From keeping our appetites satisfied - to - helping us live longer lives.

 But is olive oil something we take for granted?
 It’s always been around, doused extravagantly with almost every whirl around the kitchen.
-Little did I know, the industry is plagued with forgery and mislabeling.
+Come to find out, the industry is plagued with forgery and mislabeling.
 With such a staple, you’d assume that you can walk into a market and buy what is both safe and properly labeled.
 But the assumption is far from the truth.
 Anywhere from 60 to 90 percent of the olive oils sold in American grocery stores and restaurants are adulterated.

 Let’s start with the 30,000 ft view: